MunishMummadi/gsoc/2025/kro/final-proposal-6.md

 - **Time Zone:** CDT (Central Daylight Time)
 - **Availability:** Full-time commitment (40 hours/week) during the GSoC period.

+Note: Markdown version of this proposal is at : https://github.com/MunishMummadi/gsoc/blob/main/2025/kro/final-proposal-6.md

 ## Project Abstract

-This project aims to develop an innovative tool that leverages Artificial Intelligence (AI), specifically Large Language Models (LLMs) or Generative AI, to convert existing Helm charts into Kro's Resource Group Definitions (RGDs).
-Helm is the de facto package manager for Kubernetes but its Turing-complete templating can lead to complexity.
+This project aims to develop an AI-powered tool that converts existing Helm charts into Kro's Resource Group Definitions (RGDs).
+Helm is the package manager for Kubernetes but its templating can lead to complexity.
 Kro RGDs offer a more structured, Kubernetes-native way to define resource groupings.
 This tool will bridge the gap by analyzing Helm chart structures, identifying common patterns mappable to RGDs, developing strategies using AI and rule-based systems to handle Helm's templating logic, and implementing robust validation mechanisms.
 Key components include a Go-based analysis engine, an LLM integration module, a rule-based converter, and a validation framework.
-The ultimate goal is to streamline the adoption of Kro by providing an automated pathway for migrating existing Kubernetes configurations defined in Helm.
+The ultimate goal is to increase the adoption of Kro by providing an automated pathway for migrating existing Kubernetes configurations defined in Helm.

 ## Background and Motivation